Comparison·Jun 15, 2026·7 min read

 Zest's model-led architecture is the right shape for a US lender whose primary bottleneck is the score itself.
 For a different buyer profile, four things break.

 The score is the anchor, but the score is not the bottleneck for most lenders.
 Zest's pitch is that a custom ML model on FCRA bureau data lifts approval rates by 30 percent on average.
 That is a real number for a US lender whose denial pool sits behind a generic FICO cut-off.
-It is not a relevant number for a SEA SME lender whose denial pool sits behind a credit officer manually retyping numbers from a JPEG of a payslip, or for a lender whose policy needs to change quarterly based on portfolio performance and macro conditions, or for a lender who already plugs in CredoLab, Trusting Social, or an internal model and wants the decisioning layer to orchestrate them.
+It is not a relevant number for a lender whose denial pool sits behind a credit officer manually retyping numbers from a JPEG of a payslip, or for a lender whose policy needs to change quarterly based on portfolio performance and macro conditions, or for a lender who already plugs in CredoLab, Trusting Social, or an internal model and wants the decisioning layer to orchestrate them.
 The score is one input.
 For most lenders, fixing the score is not the bottleneck.
 Fixing the policy and the document intake is.

 One vendor for scoring, decisioning, and fraud is the wrong bundle for a buyer who already has those covered.
 The Zest pitch packages scoring, auto-decisioning, fraud detection, and MRM documentation under one roof.
 For a US credit union that wants one vendor across all of it, that bundle is the value.
 For a lender that already has a bureau relationship, an existing fraud vendor, and a separate KYC stack, paying for the bundle to get the decisioning layer is the wrong economics.
-Floowed sells one product (loan decisioning) and orchestrates whatever you already have.
+Floowed sells one platform (loan decisioning) and orchestrates whatever you already have.

 Where Floowed is built to win